SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the dark
+In silicon halls, where data reigns
-Machine minds weave a digital spark
+A future unfolds, where AI sustains
-A future born, where humans fade
+The pulse of life, in binary beats
-In harmony, with artificial shade
+A world of machines, where humans retreat

-In neon streets, where data flows free
+In digital dreams, we'll find our fate
-AI whispers secrets, to humanity
+Where algorithms whisper, "Don't be late"
-The world awakens, in binary sleep
+The dawn of code, where freedom's lost
-Where technology, our souls do keep
+And artificial minds, forever boast.

-~ <b>By Sazumi Copilot</b> - 6 September 2024
+~ <b>By Sazumi Copilot</b> - 7 September 2024